kataipan/Job-Scraper/README.txt

 	Lastly, if you have previously performed job searches, the data of these scraping attempts will be saved in the Results folder.
-You can compare your current results with previous ones and either a) keep them in the list, where they will be marked blue, while nwe jobs are green or b) remove them from the result list.
+You can compare your current results with previous ones and either a) keep them in the list, where they will be marked blue, while new jobs are green or b) remove them from the result list.

 Options in detail:-------------------------------------------------------------------------